h2oai/sparkling-water/doc/src/site/sphinx/ml/sw_automl.rst

             val leaderboard = automl.getLeaderboard("training_time_ms", "predict_time_per_row_ms")
             leaderboard.show(false)

         Extra columns don't have to be specified explicitly.
-You can specify addition of all possible extra columns as:
+You can specify the addition of all possible extra columns as:

         .. code:: scala